-Welcome to the School of Public Policy and Governance (SPPG) at the University of Toronto.
+Welcome to the Public Policy at the Munk School of Global Affairs and Public Policy (formerly the School of Public Policy and Governance) at the University of Toronto.

-Our capacity as a hub of public policy research and study is further reinforced by The Mowat Centre which, as part of the School of Public Policy and Governance, serves as Ontario’s non-partisan, evidence-based voice on public policy.
+Our capacity as a hub of public policy research and study is further reinforced by The Mowat Centre which, as part of Public Policy at the Munk School of Global Affairs and Public Policy, serves as Ontario’s non-partisan, evidence-based voice on public policy.
 The Mowat Centre undertakes collaborative applied policy research, proposes innovative research-driven recommendations, and engages in public dialogue on Canada’s most important national issues.

 Our second goal is to attract to our Master of Public Policy and undergraduate public policy programs top graduate and undergraduate students who are passionate about contributing to, and improving, the public good.
 Through a curriculum that both instructs on the core tenets of the policy process, as well as provides in-depth analysis on key policy topics and issues relevant to modern economies, polities, and societies, our innovative Master of Public Policy (MPP) program gives our students the necessary tools to become effective practitioners and leaders in public policy.
 In addition to our phenomenal graduate and undergraduate programs, our School offers executive education and professional development instruction that provides specialized education and training to policy professionals on key topics of policy concern.